Surgery on Anosov flows using bi-contact geometry: The geodesic flow on the unit tangent bundle of a hyperbolic surface

 \section{The geodesic flow on the unit tangent bundle of a hyperbolic surface}

 In this section we introduce the prototype of an Anosov flow: the geodesic flow on the unit tangent bundle of a hyperbolic surface (see \cite{Ano1}).
 This object is particularly important in our context since it is the ambient flow where several surgery constructions (i.e. the ones introduced by Handel-Thurston and Foulon-Hasselblatt) are defined.
+Moreover for a long time it was the only known example of a contact Anosov flow.

 \begin{subsection}{Geometric structures on UTS} The geodesic flow on the unit tangent bundle of a hyperbolic surface $S$ carries some remarkable geometric structure that can be interpreted in the context of bi-contact geometry.
 We follow the discussion of \cite{FHV2}.
-Using the identification of UT$\mathbb{H}^2$ with $\PSL(2,\mathbb{R})$ it is possible to show that there is a canonical framing consisting of the vector $X$ that generates the flow, the periodic vector field $V$ pointing in the fiber direction, and the vector field defined by $H:=[V,X]$.
+Using the identification of UT$\mathbb{H}^2$ with $\PSL(2,\mathbb{R})$ it is possible to show that there is a canonical framing consisting of the vector field $X$ that generates the flow, the periodic vector field $V$ pointing in the fiber direction, and the vector field defined by $H:=[V,X]$.
 This frame satisfies the following relations

 A consequence of the structure equations is that the strong stable and unstable bundles $E^{\pm}$ are spanned by the vectors $e^{\pm}=V\pm H$.
-It is not difficult to show also that (\ref{str eq}) implies the existence of three 1-forms $\alpha_-,\alpha_+$ and $\beta_+$ defining mutually transverse contact structures (see \fullref{fig:Geodesic flow}).
+It is not difficult to show that (\ref{str eq}) implies the existence of three 1-forms $\alpha_-,\alpha_+$ and $\beta_+$ defining mutually transverse contact structures (see \fullref{fig:Geodesic flow} and \cite{FHV2} for more details).
 They are defined by the following